 While there are a number of different methods of inventory management, here are a few of the main ones, as well as their core features and benefits for customers..

-1. Materials Requirement Planning (MRP): This method is sales-forecast dependent, and it helps companies handle planning, scheduling, and inventory controls for the distribution of their materials or goods.
-In order for companies to plan inventory needs and communicate those needs with suppliers, manufacturers need accurate sales records and forecasts.
+- Materials Requirement Planning (MRP): This method is sales-forecast dependent, and it helps companies handle planning, scheduling, and inventory controls for the distribution of their materials or goods.
+For companies to plan inventory needs and communicate those needs with suppliers, manufacturers require accurate sales records and forecasts.
 MRP helps ensure timely forecasts and accurate records to help manufacturers fulfill orders for customers.

-2. Just-in-Time Management (JIT): The JIT model helps companies maintain the lowest stock levels possible before requiring a refill.
+- Just-in-Time Management (JIT): The JIT model helps companies maintain the lowest stock levels possible before requiring a refill.
 By only keeping the materials needed to produce products and only storing the amount of inventory needed to fill demand at any given time, JIT helps companies save money and reduce waste in the long run.
-But, while this method does significantly reduce costs and waste, potential bottlenecks and distribution delays could arise if there’s an unexpected increase in demand.
+However, while this method significantly reduces costs and waste, potential bottlenecks and distribution delays may arise if there’s an unexpected increase in demand.

-3. Economic Order Quantity (EOQ): The EOQ formula identifies the amount of inventory a company should order to reduce overall costs.
+- Economic Order Quantity (EOQ): The EOQ formula identifies the amount of inventory a company should order to reduce overall costs.
 The formula is based on the assumption of constant consumer demand, and the costs of inventory include both setup and holding costs.
-This model intends to reduce excess inventory and limit the amount of orders a company makes in a given time period.
+This model intends to reduce excess inventory and limit the number of orders a company makes in a given time period.

 What is SAP Inventory Management?